 Did You Know?

-- The College has a comprehensive law library which utilises on-line publications including Lexis Nexus Professional, Westlaw and Lawtel.
+• The College has a comprehensive law library which utilises on-line publications including Lexis Nexis, Westlaw and Lawtel.
 These systems can be accessed from anywhere in the College including the Law School computer suite and, with an Athens account; students can access them from work or home.
-The Law Resource Room in the library also houses the Moot Court which is utilised in Skills sessions and extra-curricular competitions.
-The Moot Court provides a quiet study room when not being utilised as a court

-- We have students from a wide range of cultural backgrounds and prayer rooms are located around college.
-The College also has a multi-faith Chaplain whose role it is to support students and staff of all denominations
+• We have students from a wide range of cultural backgrounds and prayer rooms are located around college.

-- Each year the programme attracts a small number of international students who are further supported by colleagues in the International Centre.
-The International Centre supports students through the application process, to enrolment and with issues that may arise throughout the course of study
+• Each year the programme attracts a small number of international students who are further supported by colleagues in the International Centre.

-- The Law School has a dedicated Lecture Theatre, three Seminar Rooms, an IT Suite, a Moot Courtroom and a Library Resource Area, in addition to offering access to the generic College facilities including The David Hockney Building, our award winning new campus
+• The Law School has three Seminar Rooms, an IT Suite, a Moot Courtroom and a Library Resource Area, in addition to offering access to the generic College facilities including The David Hockney Building, our award-winning new campus

-- We have recently introduced an online Law School journal - ‘The Brief’.
+• We have an online Law School journal - ‘The Brief'.
 The Brief incorporates subject updates, conference reviews and articles (staff and joint staff/student) and allows law students to publish work in conjunction with their tutors and peers and also act as academics in their own right, enhancing their employability

 Books and writing materials.